top of page

 • Banana silk

-All of these names refer to the same basic fiber: viscose.
-It’s not real silk—it’s a chemically engineered imitation.
+All these names refer to the same basic fiber: viscose.
+It’s an imitation of real silk, chemically engineered to mimic its appearance.

 Why Are Viscose Rugs So Difficult to Clean?

 As professional rug cleaners, we always want to be transparent with our customers: viscose rugs are incredibly delicate.
-While they may look elegant, they’re among the most fragile and high-maintenance rugs out there.
+While they may look elegant, they’re among the most fragile and high-maintenance rugs available.

 1. Weak Fibers

 Wool fibers can bend up to 20,000 times without breaking.
-Viscose?
-Only about 70 times.
-That means every step, vacuum, or cleaning pass can slowly break the rug down—causing fuzzing, shedding, and bald spots.
+In contrast, viscose can only withstand about 70 bends.
+This weakness means that every step, vacuuming, or cleaning pass can slowly break the rug down, leading to fuzzing, shedding, and bald spots.

 2. Extremely Absorbent